 All potential leaders of BPSA Groups MUST provide the association with an acceptable Vulnerable Sector Police Record Check, be willing to undertake a short probation period, and provide the association with 4 personal references.
-Any adult “helpers” MUST also have a Vulnerable Sector Police Record Check as a minimum and not be permitted to be with youth alone.
+Any adult “helpers” MUST also have a Vulnerable Sector Police Record Check as a minimum.
+No adults are permitted to be with youth alone.

 Running a BPSA Group may seem difficult, but almost any adult will soon enjoy leading the activities.
 The BPSA runs its own leader training courses, and our handbooks are designed to answer most questions.

 The sponsor must be willing to provide the Group with a safe meeting place.D) REGISTRATION

 Each new Group must fill out an “Charter Application”.
 This will allow a new Group to begin recruiting new members and provide it with insurance coverage.

 A BPSA Group need only consist of a single age section.
 However a Group may consist of up to 5 age sections.

 The training scheme of the BPSA caters from the young age of 5 up to adult.
 For a workable program this wide age group is broken down into specific age sections.
 The selection is not arbitrary, but worked out by over 100 years of Scouting's history.
 Our structure is similar to other youth movements.

 The sections making up a full BPSA Group are:

 1) Otter Raft — for ages 5 - 7